 7. Fairmont Singapore

-Year after year, szechuan court at fairmont Singapore never fails to wow its fans.
-This year, the restaurant continues its tradition of bringing impressive flavors to the table with the new pretty in pink feuilletine-hazelnut mooncake with wafer crunch nuts.
+Year after year, Szechuan Court at Fairmont Singapore never fails to wow its fans.
+This year, the restaurant continues its tradition of bringing impressive flavours to the table with the new pretty in pink feuilletine-hazelnut mooncake with wafer crunch nuts.

-Like Raffles Hotel, szechuan court has a champagne truffle and ganache mooncake ($48 for 8).
-Peony jade also has it this year.
-Does anyone know who first came up with this bestselling flavor?
+Like Raffles Hotel, Szechuan Court has a champagne truffle and ganache mooncake ($48 for 8).
+Peony Jade also has it this year.
+Does anyone know who first came up with this bestselling flavour?

 8. Concorde Hotel

-For Muslim friends, check out the mooncakes of concorde hotel (formerly Le Meridien).
-They are all halal certified!
+For Muslim friends, check out the mooncakes of Concorde Hotel (formerly Le Meridien).
+They are certified halal!

 Like Kia Hiang, the hotel has specially baked low sugar mooncakes that come with white lotus filling and yolk.
 Great for the health-conscious :) ($39/40 for 4)